shaliulab/idtrackerai/docs/source/quickstart.rst

 Due to the higher frame size of this video (3500x3584) you might notice a decrease of speed when adjusting the preprocessing parameters.

-*NOTE 2: We recommend the following set of parameters for a good tracking performance on the sample video of 100 zebrafish:*

-- *apply ROI: ON (circular ROI)*
-- *background subtraction: ON*
-- *check segmentation consistency: OFF*
-- *Max intensity: 215*
-- *Min intensity: 0*
-- *Max area: 60000*
-- *Min area: 100*